 But which universities are incorporating these global issues into their governance?
 And how can we measure the real impact that universities are making on their students and their wider communities?

-Times Higher Education has put together the Impact Rankings to shine a light on those institutions that are working hard to tackle global issues such as gender inequality, quality education for all, climate change, promote peaceful and inclusive societies for sustainable development, economic growth and good health and well-being.
+Times Higher Education has released the Sustainability Impact Ratings to shine a light on those institutions that are working hard to tackle global issues such as gender inequality, quality education for all, climate change, achieving peaceful societies and economic growth.

 To compile the rankings, we mapped how universities around the world are committing to the 17 United Nations’ Sustainable Development Goals (SDGs).
 The SDGs are a global call to action to tackle poverty, climate change and inequality.